lusaxweb/vuesax/docs/components/avatar.md

 Often you need to add an user's avatar to your app.
 In order to make this we have the component `vs-avatar`.

-To add an internal text value such as `Luis` use the` vs-text` property.
+To add an internal text value such as `Luis` use the` text` property.

 :::tip
 If the text has more than 5 letters, only the first letter will be shown as in the second avatar, the name is `Luis Daniel` and only the letters `LD` will be shown if the word contains spaces the initial of each one is added.